 Medical Services must be in place for all events.
 The area Ski Patrol is assigned to the event and provides first aid and evacuation services during the course of the race.
 No training or race shall be conducted unless the equipment needed to provide first aid and evacuation is adequate, course access for such services is appropriate, the response time is appropriate and the required personnel are available and on duty.
+If Avalanche Control will be required on training or race day, an Avalanche Control Report should be delivered at the Team Captains' Meeting.
 Supervising the organization of medical care is one of the Technical Delegate's pre-race duties.